Coming to Clark

 The following information is meant to help you prepare to enter the United States and have the smoothest trip possible.

 Travel to Clark

 Clark is in Worcester, Massachusetts, which is about 40 miles west of Boston.
 Read below for directions to Clark and arrival information.

 The main port of arrival in the Greater Boston area is Logan International Airport (BOS), which is served by all major U.S. airlines and many international airlines.
 From Logan, Worcester can be reached by public transportation (commuter rail), shared van service, taxis, and private car services such as Uber or Lyft.
 Please note that if you use Uber or Lyft, your pick-up will not be directly outside the terminal, but rather in a designated pick-up place for Ride Apps in the Central Garage.
 Please visit click here for more information.
 Peter Pan bus company offers a daily bus service from Logan Airport to Union Station in Worcester.

 The most convenient way to get to Worcester is to use a shared van service.
 The service will pick you up outside of the airport terminal and bring you directly to Worcester.
 Knight’s Airport Limousine Service provides a shared van service to Worcester.

 You can use public transportation to reach Clark.
 This may be the least expensive option, but it requires you to take multiple forms of public transportation, which can be difficult when you have luggage with you.

 The Massachusetts Bay Transportation Authority (MBTA), or the “T”, operates an extensive network of subways, buses, commuter rail and ferry lines.
-From the Airport station, take the T’s Silver Line bus to South Station where you will take the commuter rail to Worcester.
+From the Airport station, take the T’s Silver Line bus to South Station or Back Bay station where you will take the commuter rail to Worcester.
 Visit the MBTA web site for fare information, trip and route planners, and schedules.